Keyboard shortcuts

 An integer is a whole number.
 C++ has a few different integer types which have diffenent bit widths.
 The default int is 32-bits wide on most platforms.
 By default integer types are signed ie. they can represent both positive and negative numbers.
 If you need unsigned numbers we can use the unsigned qualifier.

-int const x = -5;
+const int x = -5;

-unsigned int const y = 5;
+const unsigned int y = 5;

 If you need integers of a different sizes you can either use size qualifiers with the int type to dictate the minimum size the integer can be.
 All of these can be used in combination with the unsigned qualifier.